gar6920/Numberblocks/memory bank/architecture.md

 # 3D AI Game Platform - Architecture

 ## Overview
 3D AI Game is a modular 3D web-based game platform built with Three.js and Colyseus, utilizing a client-server architecture for multiplayer functionality.
 Players control customizable characters and interact with a colorful 3D environment.
-The platform is designed to support various game implementations, with Numberblocks being the first example.
+The platform is designed to support various game implementations.

 ## Core Components

-### 1. Server (server.js)
+### 1. Server (server/core/server.js)
 **Technology:** Built with Node.js and Colyseus.

 **Responsibilities:**